 Vallejo, located in the northern part of the San Francisco Bay Area, offered a strategic location near the major urban centres of the time.
 The city served as the California state capital for a short period from 1852 to 1853.

-However, its tenure was brief due to political controversies and lobbying efforts by Sacramento, which ultimately led to the transfer of the capital to the current capital city.
+However, its tenure was brief due to political controversies and Sacramento’s lobbying efforts, which ultimately led to transferring the capital to the current capital city.

 Things to Do in Sacramento